 Glucose and Ketones on the Same Monitor

-The Nova Max Plus Glucose Meter automatically converts itself to a Ketone meter by inserting the Nova Max Plus Ketone strip.
+The Nova Max Plus Glucose Meter automatically converts to a ketone meter by inserting the Nova Max Plus Ketone strip.

 Why Ketone Measurements Are Important

-The use of a blood test for early detection of increased blood ketone levels can help to avert DKA 3,4,5
+The use of a blood test for early detection of increased blood ketone levels can help to avert DKA.3-5

 According to the ADA, blood ketone testing should be performed on sick days and whenever glucose is greater than 250-300 mg/dL.